DRTriton: Large-Scale Synthetic Data Driven Reinforcement Learning for Triton Kernel Generation: CSP-DAG for PyTorch Program Generation

 The above inequalities form a typical constraint satisfaction problem (CSP).
-We use CP-SAT solver~\cite{cpsatlp} to find a feasible solution.
-If there are multiple feasible solutions, CP-SAT solver will randomly converge to one integer solution.
-An example of a synthesized PyTorch program is shown in Figure~\ref{fig:dag}(right) and its DAG is in Figure~\ref{fig:dag}(left).
+We use CP-SAT solver~\citep{cpsatlp} to find a feasible solution.
+If multiple feasible solutions exist, the CP-SAT solver selects one at random.
+Figure~\ref{fig:dag}(left) shows one solution of tensor shapes by the CP-SAT solver, whose corresponding PyTorch program is shown in Figure~\ref{fig:dag}(right).

-Notably, the above procedure covers any possible PyTorch program that can be composed by the given operators.
-Therefore, our CSP-DAG algorithm is able to sample from a comprehensive pool of PyTorch programs.
-Solving constraints of a DAG with no more than 20 operators costs 1--2 seconds on a single CPU core, which can be ignored in the whole training pipeline.
+Our CSP-DAG algorithm guarantees coverage over all valid PyTorch programs composable from the given operators.
+Solving the constraints for a DAG of up to 20 operators takes \textbf{1--2 seconds} on a single CPU core.
+At scale, generating 100k programs on a 32-core machine requires roughly 1.5 hours in total.

-\textbf{Difficult Level \quad} In this work, we say that a PyTorch program is of difficult level $k$ if it has $k$ operators.
-Although there are many alternative definitions of ``difficulty'', we find that this simple one works well in our curriculum reinforcement learning.
+\textbf{Difficulty Level.} In this work, we say that a PyTorch program is of difficulty level $k$ if it has $k$ OpCompute operators.

+\textbf{Remark.} The format of our synthesized PyTorch programs closely resembles the intermediate representation (IR) used by PyTorch's compiler stack.
+In practice, most standard PyTorch models can be lowered into this format via \texttt{torch.export}~\citep{ansel2024pytorch}, which traces the computational graph and produces a flat, functional representation where each line corresponds to a single operator application.